Beit Jimal: 20th century

-Post-1948

 The large campus is in the possession of the Society of St Francis de Sales (Salesians of Don Bosco), who have a monastery.
 Besides this, there are two other monasteries, one for men (since 2000) and one for women (since 1987), belonging to the Monastic Family of Bethlehem, of the Assumption of the Virgin and of Saint Bruno (or simply Monks and Sisters of Bethlehem).
 The nuns do not belong to Salesian Sisters who left the place in 1985.
 These monks and nuns spend time in silence, prayer and work.

-Next to the Salesian house there is also a small and well-appointed church, called St. Stephen, built in 1930 on the ruins of a 5th-century Byzantine church discovered on the site discovered in 1916, during works to enlarge the monastery garden.
+Next to the Salesian house there is also a small and well-appointed church, called St. Stephen's Church, Beit Jimal, built in 1930 on the ruins of a 5th-century Byzantine church discovered on the site discovered in 1916, during works to enlarge the monastery garden.
 The mosaics on the external walls are those excavated from the Byzantine church.
 Tradition holds that St. Stephen was buried by Gamaliel in his own private tomb in Caphargamala.
 Fine mosaics from the period were also brought to light.
 The monastery produces and markets its own honey, olive oil and wine, the last of which is processed at the Cremisan monastery winery just south of Jerusalem.
 The monastery has a small shop that offers its locally made olive oil and red wines.

 An alternative suggests that the cave site may have contained a mikveh belonging to a wealthy Jewish family.
 The name Beit Jamal appears to preserve the toponym Kfar Gamala (Gamala Village), which in turn suggests a link to rabbi Gamaliel.
 The agricultural school was closed by authorities in 1967.

+21st century

 A statue erected in 2000 commemorating Saint Stephen's martyrdom is the work of Israeli artist Igael Tumarkin.

 There is a small concert hall, where concerts are played on some weekends.

 On February 23, 2010, Neta Sorek an Israeli woman from Zikhron Ya'akov was murdered while walking alone in Beit Jimal Monastery gardens by members of a Palestinian terrorist cell who illegally infiltrated into Israel from Surif, a Palestinian Authority-controlled area.